Jingzi2020/CEE498_2020_G1/manuscript.md

 ![**Plot of the actual and predicted bike counts with respect to month.**
 Loaded from the latest version of image on GitHub.](https://github.com/Jingzi2020/CEE498_2020_G1/blob/master/content/images/Act_Pred_month.png "Act_Pred_month")

+![**Plot of the actual and predicted bike counts with respect to month.**
+Loaded from the latest version of image on GitHub.](https://github.com/Jingzi2020/CEE498_2020_G1/blob/master/content/images/Act_Pred_timestamp.png "Act_Pred_timestamp")

 ## Conclusion